 Garnishing with parsley can elevate your dishes, making them look and taste extra special.
 Whether you use curly parsley for texture or flat-leaf parsley for flavor, these simple tips will help you garnish like a pro.

-To keep parsley fresh for up to a week, store it in a glass of water in the refrigerator or wrap it in a damp paper towel.
+To keep parsley fresh for a week, put it in a glass of water in the fridge.
+You can also wrap it in a damp paper towel.
 Keeping it hydrated is essential for extending its shelf life.

 Whether you use whole sprigs for decoration or finely chop it as an accent, parsley is a simple way to elevate any meal.